lintquarto/lintquarto/CONTRIBUTING.md

 | **quartodoc** | Generate API docs |
 | `-e .[all]` | Editable install + all linters |

 These are listed in `requirements-dev.txt` for convenience.
-To set up your development environment, run:
+To set up your development environment, create an environment (e.g. `virtualenv`) and run:

 ```{.bash}
 pip install -r requirements-dev.txt